NtimYeboah/news-aggregator-case-study/README.md

 ### Environment Variables
 Provide the values for the environment variables for these news sources.
 Get the API keys from the news sources and set them in `.env` file.

-Set the value for the `NEWS_RETRIEVAL_INTERVAL_MINUTES` environment variable.
-This is a number in minutes of intervals used to fetch the articles.
+Set the `NEWS_RETRIEVAL_INTERVAL_MINUTES` environment variable to define how often (in minutes) news are fetched from the sources.

 ```sh
 NEWS_RETRIEVAL_INTERVAL_MINUTES=5